 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Demonic Spiders: Most notably, the trees on the way to Peaceful Rest Valley.
+Most notably, the Territorial Oaks on the way to Peaceful Rest Valley.
 You see, when you defeat these things, they explode.
 Now, later in the game, they'll explode on one character, and the characters next to him will receive smaller damage.
 But here, Ness gets it all.
 And explosions HURT, usually doing enough damage to kill Ness in this early part of the game.
 Fortunately for Ness (and the player), he is a Determinator (see Video Game tab).
 Fortunately, you get another party member to help fight them afterwards.

 Almost everything in the occupied Department Store and Moonside are this; to make things worse, you don't have Paula at this point.
 Special mentions go to the Dali's Clock (which can freeze time mid-hit to get free strings of attacks) and the infamous Scalding Coffee Cup.

 The Care Free Bombs near the entrance to the Sea of Eden.
 They only have around 500 HP, which is on the low end of average at this point in the game, but they have solid defenses and no exploitable weaknesses, meaning that nothing short of a Bag of Dragonite or a lucky strike with PSI Rockin Omega is going to get rid of them quickly.
 Now here's the fun part: they do NOTHING but chuck Bombs and Super Bombs at you every turn.
 These are defense-ignoring, 100% accurate, splash damage-inflicting attacks that regularly do north of 300 damage.
-Did I mention that you meet these little bastards in an area of the game where you're down to just Ness and your meat-shield buddy Flying Man (who's not going to live to see the end of the next round if you meet one)?
+Did we mention that you meet these little bastards in an area of the game where you're down to just Ness and your meat-shield buddy Flying Man (who's not going to live to see the end of the next round if you meet one)?
 One is bad news.
 Two is a game over waiting to happen.

 From the same part of the game, there are the Loaded Dice.
 The only thing they do is call other enemies to the field; unfortunately, they tend to be things like the aforementioned Care Free Bombs, and Uncontrollable Spheres (which explode when killed).
 As you can see, the situation can quickly escalate beyond your control if he's not killed in at least the first two rounds.